deep-reinforcement-learning-book/Chapter16-Robot-Learning-in-Simulation/README.md

 2. Run `$ python sac_learn.py --test` for testing the trained policy, remember to change the `trained_model_path`, which is default to be the trained model we provided.

-3. The training process will provide a `reward_log.npy` file for recording the reward value during training, which can be displayed with `$ jupyter notebook` in a new terminal, choose `plot.ipynb`and Shift+Enter, as follows:
+3. The training process will provide a `reward_log.npy` file for recording the reward value during training, which can be displayed with `$ jupyter notebook` in a new terminal, choose `plot.ipynb`and Shift+Enter to run the first cell, shown as follows:
 <p align="center">
 <img src="https://github.com/deep-reinforcement-learning-book/Project2-RL-for-Robotics/blob/master/figures/training.png" width="80%">
 </p>